Core Workflows¶

 Analyze¶

-oneehr analyze reads test/predictions.parquet and writes structured analysis outputs under analyze/.
+oneehr analyze reads test/predictions.parquet and writes JSON outputs under analyze/.

 uv run oneehr analyze --config experiment.toml